-This annual report summarises the activities of the Commercial Macropod Management Program in Queensland for the period 1 January 2019 to 31 December 2019.
+This annual report summarises the activities of the Commercial Macropod Management Program in Queensland for the period 1 January 2020 to 31 December 2020.
 In accordance with the Queensland Wildlife Trade Management Plan for Export-Commercially Harvested Macropods 2018-2022, the report addresses:

 - actual harvest by zone and species compared to quota

 - harvest sex ratio, average carcass weights and skin take

 - · any special quota used

 - non-commercial harvest mortality

-- · compliance statistics
+- compliance statistics

 - climate

-- research and experiments
+- · research and experiments

-- · program improvements.
+- program improvements.

-For the 2019 harvest period, 983 commercial wildlife harvesting licences for macropods, commonly known as harvester licences were issued.
-There were 99 commercial wildlife licences for dead macropods, commonly known as dealer's licences, 9 commercial wildlife licences for dead macropods (meat processing) and one commercial wildlife licence for dead macropods (tanning) current.
-Data from dealer returns, entered up to 10 February 2020, indicates that there were 758,362 macropods commercially harvested and sold, representing 26% of the overall quota.
-The harvest was predominantly for carcasses used for both human consumption and pet food.
+For the 2020 harvest period, there were 968 macropod harvesting licences issued.
+There were 88 dealer licences for dead macropods, 9 dealer licences for dead macropods (meat processing) and one dealer licence for dead macropods (tanning) current.
+Data from dealer returns, entered up to 5 February 2021, indicates that there were 514,144 macropods commercially harvested and sold, representing 18.2% of the overall quota.
+The harvest was entirely for carcasses used for both human consumption and pet food.

-No quota was exceeded for any species in any harvest zone in 2019.
-The highest percentage use of quota was for eastern grey kangaroos in the central zone at 36.5%.
-In all harvest zones, the percentage of the population used for each species was less than 5%.
+No quota was exceeded for any species in any harvest zone in 2020.
+The highest percentage use of quota was for common wallaroos in the central zone at 77.9%.
+In all harvest zones, the percentage of the population used for each species was less than 6%.

 The commercial harvest is typically biased towards males due to their generally larger size and weight when compared to females.
-For 2019 the harvest for each species was biased towards males by 77.5% or greater.
+For 2020 the harvest for each species was biased towards males by 76.1% or greater.

-During the 2019 harvest period, the department issued three infringement notices and 118 warning notices for offences relating to the commercial macropod harvest.
+During the 2020 harvest period, the department issued 23 infringement notices and 320 warning notices for offences relating to the commercial macropod harvest.